GuildOfWeavers/distaff/docs/programs.md

 After `sponge state` has been arranged as described above, `HACC` operation is executed 14 times to perform [hash_acc](#hash_acc-procedure) procedure.
 After this, program execution can resume with the following instruction or the next code block in the sequence.

 #### A note on operation alignment
-`TEND` and `FEND` operations can be executed only on steps which are multiples of 16 (e.g. 16, 32, 48 etc.).
+`TEND` and `FEND` operations can be executed only on steps which are multiples of 16 (e.g. 16, 32, 48 etc.), while `BEGIN` instruction can be executed only on steps which are one less than a multiple of 16 (e.g. 15, 31, 47 etc.).
 Trying to execute them on other steps will result in program failure.

 Since `TEND`/`FEND` instruction is followed by 14 `HACC` instruction, we have a cycle of 16 instructions with the last slot empty.
 This is convenient because we can fill it with a `BEGIN` instruction in cases when one control block is immediately followed by another.
 Specifically, the inter-block sequence of instructions could look like so:
 ```